DongSearch/DongSearch/README.md

 ## 🏢 Internship
 **FAU ICT & Mercedes-Benz** (2025/07~)
 - Planning Defense using flow-matching and Signed Distance Function on Safebench & Carla Platform

+---
 ## 📌 Projects
+**Kaggle MiniProject** (2026/1) - Dusan Robotics
+- 2nd(89.4%) Reach to best performance with small and balance dataset without pre-trained model

 **Master Thesis** (2025/11~)
-- REG with SiT Block seperation depending on frequncies **Kaggle MiniProject** (2026/1) - Dusan Robotics
+- REG with SiT Block seperation depending on frequncies

-- 2nd(89.4%) Reach to best performance with small and balance dataset without pre-trained model
+**Electric CycleCart Development** (2023-2024) - E-mobility Association
+- Took charge of developing software and embedded systems for the VCU and controlling electric components using an NXP DVK board
+- Developed and tested CAN FD communication
+- Supported business proposal preparation

 ---
 ## 🎓 Education